OpenWaterFoundation/owf-infomapper-coagtransfer/web/content-pages/interruptible-supply.md

-# Interruptble Supply Agreements
+# Interruptible Supply Agreements

-Interruptable Water Supply Agreements (IWSAs) allow for temporary water transfers, for example to transfer water from agriculture to municipal use during a drought.
+Interruptible Water Supply Agreements (IWSAs) allow for temporary water transfers, for example to transfer water from agriculture to municipal use during a drought.
 There are limits on how many years such an arrangement can be used, for example 3 in 10 years.